Ray Barrett: Acting career

 Along with Tatjana Hitrina, Rosemary Stevenson and Betty Ross, Barrett was in the play Cockpit.
-The production which ran from 18 June to 21 June 1952 was produced by Babette Stephens and ran at the Albert Hall in Brisbane.
+The production, which ran from 18 June to 21 June 1952, was produced by Babette Stephens and ran at the Albert Hall in Brisbane.

 United Kingdom

 Ray Barrett first appeared on radio in Brisbane, and later in Sydney, to where he moved in 1954.
 In 1957, he moved to Britain, where his background as a singer earned him a part in a revue alongside Beryl Reid, Patrick Wymark and Sheila Hancock.

 Owing to his supposedly tough look, Barrett was given character and tough guy roles from an unusually young age.
 In Britain, he played one of the lead roles in the TV series Emergency Ward 10 and later one of the main characters, the hard-nosed oil worker Peter Thornton, in the long-running BBC series The Troubleshooters.

 While Barrett mostly appeared in television, he also made several films including Hammer's The Reptile (1966).

 He also voiced characters in Gerry Anderson-produced "Supermarionation" series of the 1960s: Stingray (1964–65), as Commander Shore and Titan, and Thunderbirds (1965–66) as John Tracy, the Hood and various extras.
 Also in 1965, he appeared as Bennett/Koquillion in the Doctor Who serial The Rescue.
-Also as a bankrupt businessman in a 1972 edition of Public Eye.
+He also appeared as a bankrupt businessman in a 1972 edition of Public Eye.

 Australia

 In later years, Barrett starred in film and TV roles in his native Australia, living on Stradbroke Island, Queensland during the 1970s.
 He appeared as the Prime Minister (a character who is assassinated) in Burn the Butterflies, and as a miner in Golden Soak.
 In 1980, he played the part of the controversial Australian historical figure Governor Bligh in the ABC Television production The Timeless Land.
 He had secondary roles in many other productions, including Something in the Air.
-He had the "role of a lifetime" as the leda in Goodbye Paradise.
+He had the "role of a lifetime" as the lead in Goodbye Paradise.

 Barrett also appeared in such films as Don's Party and The Carmakers (about the 1973 release of the Leyland P76 car, co-starring Noel Ferrier and Nick Tate).
 In 2005, he received an Australian Film Institute Longford Life Achievement Award.